Hornsby Crusher Plant

 Challenges

-• The park sits on a former sandstone quarry which had been closed for over 50 years before reopening to the public.
+- The park sits on a former basalt quarry which had been closed to the public for over 100 years before reopening.